Masuji Ibuse: University education

-In 1917, at nineteen years of age, Ibuse started studying at Waseda University, in Tokyo; he was greatly influenced by his brother Fumio and by a friend of his, Yamane Masakazu.
-Ibuse was at first interested in studying poetry and painting but was encouraged to study fiction and ended up specialising in French literature.
+In 1917, at nineteen years of age, Ibuse began studying at Waseda University in Tokyo.
+His choice was greatly influenced by his brother Fumio and by a friend of his, Yamane Masakazu.
+Ibuse was initially interested in studying poetry and painting but was encouraged to study fiction and ended up specialising in French literature.

-Upon moving to Tokyo, Ibuse was ambivalent at leaving the countryside of Fukuyama and moving to the big city.
-Ibuse described this experience in Thoughts One February Ninth: "sometimes I feel that half of me wants to return to the country while the other half would like to cling to Tokyo until the very end".
-Tokyo appeared surreal to Ibuse; he felt lonely and missed his Fukuyama home.
-Nevertheless, Ibuse decided to stay in a boardinghouse near Waseda University; he often moved but always stayed near Waseda and visited Fukuyama only occasionally.
+Upon moving to Tokyo, Ibuse was ambivalent about leaving the countryside of Fukuyama and moving to the big city.
+Ibuse described this experience in Thoughts One February Ninth: "sometimes I feel that half of me wants to return to the country while the other half would like to cling to Tokyo until the very end."
+Tokyo appeared surreal to Ibuse.
+He felt lonely and missed his Fukuyama home.
+Nevertheless, Ibuse decided to stay in a boardinghouse near Waseda University.
+He often moved but always stayed near Waseda and visited Fukuyama only occasionally.

-During his stay at Waseda University, Ibuse witnessed political unrest and the expressed radicalism of university students.
-But the political ideologies of the era did not appeal to Ibuse.
-In fact, he was dissatisfied with the continual strikes and revolts.
-In Tokyo, Ibuse befriended eccentric young men and literary hopefuls, but often found inspiration in his loneliness and in his encounters with geisha and went so far as to pawn a watch to try to understand the necessitousness of writers.
+During his stay at Waseda University, Ibuse witnessed political unrest and radicalism of university students.
+However, the political ideologies of the era did not appeal to Ibuse.
+He was dissatisfied with the continual strikes and revolts.
+In Tokyo, Ibuse befriended eccentric young men and literary hopefuls but often found inspiration in his loneliness and encounters with Geisha.
+He went so far as to pawn a watch to try to understand the needfulness of writers.

 In 1918, Ibuse met naturalist writer Iwano Homei.
-Homei's literature appealed to Ibuse and would later influence some of Ibuse's literary works.
+Homei's literature appealed to Ibuse and later influenced some of Ibuse's literary works.
 Ibuse also befriended student Aoki Nampachi at Waseda.
 Aoki was a mentor and a great influence on the writings of Ibuse.
 Aoki's influence can be found in "The Carp", where Ibuse idealizes Aoki's friendship and represents his feelings towards this friendship as a carp.
-Ibuse was also influenced by the works of Shakespeare and Bashō, as well as by French fiction and poetry.
-Ibuse's first literary works were in prose and he started writing his first essays in 1922, shortly after the death of Aoki.
+Ibuse was also influenced by the works of Shakespeare and Bashō, as well as by French literature.
+Ibuse's first literary works were in prose, and he started writing his first essays in 1922 shortly after the death of Aoki.

-He was sexually harassed by a gay professor named Noburu Katagami, so he had to leave the university before graduation.
-He severed his ties with Waseda University and started writing for small magazines.
+Ibuse witnessed one of his professors, Noburu Katagami, an epileptic, at the onset of a seizure.
+Following quarrels with two of his professors and the incident with Katagami, Ibuse withdrew from both Waseda and art school.
+Embarrassed, Katagami campaigned against Ibuse's readmission to Waseda University.